Turkey Gambling Regulation

 1Overall

-As already mentioned several times, both land-based and online gambling has been prohibited by law in Turkey and there are no taxes applied to such activities.
-Meanwhile, there are also no levies on prizes won through lotteries, instant-win games, and other regulated games of chance.
+Both land-based and online gambling have been prohibited by law in Turkey, so no taxes apply to these activities.
+Likewise, there are no levies on prizes won through lotteries, instant-win games, and other regulated games of chance.

-Revenue generated through sports betting and horse racing betting as well as prizes won in sports or horse racing betting, non-cash lotteries, or raffles are subjected to several types of taxes.
-These include gaming tax, special consumption tax, income tax, inheritance tax, and value added tax (VAT).
+Revenue generated through sports betting and horse racing, as well as prizes won in sports or horse racing bets, non-cash lotteries, or raffles, is subject to several types of taxes.
+These include gaming tax, special consumption tax, income tax, inheritance tax, and value-added tax (VAT).

 2Gaming Tax

-This type of tax is applied to the revenue generated by authorized gambling activities.
-According to the Law Regarding Taxes, Funds and Public Charges Levied Upon Gaming revenue is the amount collected from wagers of players and bettors minus the VAT.
-The gaming tax applied to sports betting, horse racing, and games of chance is respectively 5%, 7%, and 10%.
+This type of tax applies to revenue generated by authorized gambling activities.
+According to the Law Regarding Taxes, Funds and Public Charges Levied Upon Gaming, revenue is defined as the amount collected from players’ and bettors’ wagers minus VAT.
+The gaming tax rates for sports betting, horse racing, and games of chance are 5%, 7%, and 10%, respectively.

 3VAT

-The base for this tax is the amount of the participation fees and the platform access fees.
+The tax base is the total of participation fees and platform access fees.
 The VAT rate applied to regulated gaming and betting activities in Turkey is 18%.

 4Income tax

-Commercial income, which is the income generated through commercial and industrial activities incurs an income tax of 20% on corporate income and a tax rate between 15% and 35% on personal income.
+Commercial income, generated through commercial and industrial activities, incurs an income tax of 20% on corporate earnings and a personal income tax rate between 15% and 35%.

 5Inheritance tax

-Prizes that are won through lotteries, raffles, non-cash and cash prize games, and bets incur an inheritance tax of 20% if the value of the prizes exceeds the qualified deductible amount for the respective year.
+Prizes won through lotteries, raffles, cash or non-cash prize games, and bets incur an inheritance tax of 20% if their value exceeds the deductible threshold for the respective year.

 6Special consumption tax

-This type of tax is applied to non-cash prizes that have been won through lotteries, raffles, bets, or games.
-The tax base is the monetary value of the non-cash prize and the rate may vary.
+This tax applies to non-cash prizes won through lotteries, raffles, bets, or games.
+The tax base is the monetary value of the non-cash prize, and the rate may vary.

 Closing Thoughts

-Conclusion Gambling is a strictly regulated industry in Turkey and most of its forms are illegal in the country.
-While land-based casinos have been legally operating for a few years in the ’90s, money-laundering concerns as well as other complaints contributed to the ban of casinos in Turkey.
-Brick-and-mortar casinos are still illegal despite several organizations trying to make use of legal loopholes to continue offering casino games illegally.
+Conclusion Gambling is strictly regulated in Turkey, and most forms are illegal.
+Although land-based casinos operated legally for a few years in the ’90s, money-laundering concerns and other complaints led to their ban.
+Brick-and-mortar casinos are still illegal, despite several organizations attempting to exploit legal loopholes to continue offering casino games.

-In 2007, Turkey also banned online gaming and sports betting.
-The only exception is sports betting which is offered through the operator authorized to offer land-based and online sports betting.
-For quite a few years, lotteries, games of chance, and sports betting were organized by state-owned enterprises but in 2017, the rights for the operation of games of chance and sports betting have been transferred to companies in the private sector.
+In 2007, Turkey also banned online gaming.
+The only exception is sports betting, which is offered through the operator authorized to provide both land-based and online betting.
+For quite a few years, lotteries, games of chance, and sports betting were organized by state-owned enterprises, but in 2017 the rights to operate games of chance and sports betting were transferred to private-sector companies.

 Online gambling, outside the regulated sports betting operations, is illegal in Turkey.
 The country has taken extreme measures that target individual players who resort to offshore online gambling instead of simply penalizing foreign casino operators.
-Banking institutions were also required to block any gambling-related transactions, leaving online players with limited options for funding their offshore gambling endeavors.
-As one can see, outside the very few legal gambling activities, Turkish players and bettors will have no options to legally enjoy casino games and other gambling options.
+Banking institutions were also required to block all gambling-related transactions, leaving online players with limited options for funding their offshore gambling endeavors.
+As a result, outside the few legal gambling activities, Turkish players have virtually no way to legally enjoy casino games or other forms of gambling.